oniani/BizarreStructures/README.md

 # Structures
-This repository includes implementations of various "bizarre" datatypes.
+This repository includes implementations of various "bizarre" data types.
 Some of the structures are created for a mere interest while others can be very useful under particular circumstances.
 All the data structures are implemented in the **Python** programming language.